Julian-Mentasti/Exploration-of-Concurrency/week6/json_exploration/README.md

 ﻿The json-c library allows for simple json to char[] conversion which can later be sent though MPI quite easily without needing to pack complex structs such as Jasmine's `json_object`.
 This is a simpler more elegant solution since the size of the structs may vary depending on the size of the JSON that has been marshalled.

 I also experimented with the Jasmine library, this library used more complex structs in order to serialise a JSON file, however this made it more channeling to send thought MPI.
-This meant I had to either utilise `MPI_Struct` or `MPI_Pack`/`MPI_Unpack`, which are routines are designed to provide compatibility for libraries that send data through a noncontinuous buffer.
+This meant I had to either utilise `MPI_Struct` or `MPI_Pack`/`MPI_Unpack`, which are routines designed to provide compatibility for libraries that send data through a noncontinuous buffer.
 A message can be received in several parts, where the receive operation done on a later part can depend on the previous received part.

-json-c is able to serialise the entire JSON datatype in an MPI_Char datatype so it makes it very easy to pack and unpack a JSON data structure through MPI.
+json-c is able to serialise the entire JSON datatype in an `MPI_Char` datatype so it makes it very easy to pack and unpack a JSON data structure through MPI.

 ### MPI_Struct exploration with json-c's json_object